xmos/lib_xcore_math/lib_xs3_math/doc/src/api_status.md

 API Function Status                 {#api_status}
 ===================

-This table is unlikely to have actually captured everything that will be needed for an initial release (for example, it is currently unclear to me what low-level FFT functions are necessary).
-As new required API functions are identified they should be added to this table.
+This table captures the current development status of the API.
+As new API functions are identified, they will be added to this table.
 Additionally, other functions (particularly utility functions) may have been written that haven't been included here.

 ### Low-Level Functions ###